-Allegations associated with sexual harassment will be adjudicated under the Title IX Sexual Harassment Policy.
-For complaints involving both allegations under the Title IX Sexual Harassment Policy and this Policy, the Policy Coordinator will determine the appropriate procedures to be applied to the allegations.
+Allegations associated with sex-based harassment or discrimination, including on the basis of sex, gender identity, or sexual orientation will be adjudicated under the Title IX Sex-based Harassment and Discrimination Policy.
+For complaints involving both allegations under the Title IX Sex-Based Harassment and Discrimination Policy and this Policy, the Policy Coordinator will determine the appropriate procedures to be applied to the allegations.